+What can entrepreneurs, shareholders, and executives do to drive digital innovation in traditional industry?
 I have been hearing this question a lot recently; often enough, in fact, to write an article about the topic and make my thoughts on it available more widely than to just a select few conversation partners.
 But let’s start at the beginning.

-and all of them are concerned with the same question: Where can digital innovation start in a company that has grown over the course of decades?
+All of them are concerned with the same question: Where can digital innovation start in a company that has grown over the course of decades?
 And how can we implement the first building blocks of success quickly and with a focus on the ROI?

 Looking outwards is important…